apmcleod/voice-splitting/README.md

 ### Examples
 To tune on the files in the directory "midi" with a step of 7 and print verbose results:
- * `$ java beattracking/voice/hmm/VoiceSplittingTester -t 7 -v midi`
+ * `$ java -cp bin beattracking.voice.hmm.HmmVoiceSplittingModelTester -t 7 -v midi`

 To test on the files in the directory "midi" using all default values except a beam size of 25:
- * `$ java beattracking/voice/hmm/VoiceSplittingTester -r -b 25 midi`
+ * `$ java -cp bin beattracking.voice.hmm.HmmVoiceSplittingModelTester -r -b 25 midi`

 To train and test on the files in the directory "midi" using a step of 10 in training:
- * `$ java beattracking/voice/hmm/VoiceSplittingTester -t 10 -r midi`
+ * `$ java -cp bin beattracking.voice.hmm.HmmVoiceSplittingModelTester -t 10 -r midi`

 ### Troubleshooting